standardebooks/manual/9-metadata.rst

 #.
 If the ebook is based on a transcription by someone else, like Project Gutenberg, then transcriber blocks follow the general contributor metadata blocks.

 #.
-If the transcriber is anonymous, the value for the producer’s :html:`<dc:contributor>` element is :string:`An Anonymous Volunteer`.
+If the transcriber is anonymous, the value for the producer’s :html:`<dc:contributor>` element is :string:`Anonymous`.

 #.
 If there is more than one transcriber, the first transcriber is :value:`transcriber-1`, the second :value:`transcriber-2`, and so on.